-David’s work involves regular monthly trips to France, especially to Paris and Strasbourg and day-to-day running of the French Navigator ministry from his home in Southampton.
+David’s work involves regular trips to France, especially to Paris and Strasbourg and day-to-day contact with the French Navigator ministry from his home in Southampton.

 David became a Christian in 1972 while studying for a degree in French and German in London.
 It was here that he first met the Navigators.
 After completing a postgraduate certificate in education, David began to teach French and German in a local Cardiff secondary school and led one of the Cardiff Navigator university hall group ministries.
 It was during this time that he began attending Heath Evangelical Church and subsequently became a member.

 In 1979 he moved to France where he helped pioneer Navigator student ministries in Strasbourg, Paris and Toulouse.
 After 18 years cross-cultural missionary experience in France, David returned to the UK in 1997.
 Since then, he has travelled to France on a regular basis to give pastoral support and encouragement to French Navigator trained laymen and women seeking to have an impact for Christ as insiders in mainstream French society.